Hibbart History, Family Crest & Coats of Arms

 Hibbart is one of the many names that the Normans brought with them when they conquered England in 1066.
 The name Hibbart came from the Norman personal name Hildebert, which is composed of the Germanic elements hild, which meant battle or strife, and berht, which meant bright or famous.
 One of the first records of the name was Hygbert, the Anglo-Saxon bishop of Lichfield.

 Early Origins of the Hibbart family

-The surname Hibbart was first found in Cheshire where the Hibberts of Marple and Boirtles claim descent from Paganus Hubert who accompanied Richard Coeur-de-Lion (Richard the Lion Hearted) in the Crusade of 1190.
+The surname Hibbart was first found in Cheshire where the Hibberts of Marple and Boirtles claim descent from Paganus Hubert, who accompanied King Richard I of England (Richard the Lionheart) in the Crusade of 1190.

 Early History of the Hibbart family

 This web page shows only a small excerpt of our Hibbart research.
 Another 147 words (10 lines of text) covering the years 1190, 1775, 1783, 1629, 1600, 1678, 1600, 1618, 1622, 1757, 1837, 1770, 1849 and 1642 are included under the topic Early Hibbart History in all our PDF Extended History products and printed products wherever possible.

 Hibbart Spelling Variations